PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 19:18:50
+Last updated: 2024-04-02 19:19:24
-Random Quote: Some of the best lessons we ever learn are learned from past mistakes.
-The error of the past is the wisdom and success of the future. - Dale Turner
+Random Quote: Love is the wisdom of the fool and the folly of the wise. - Samuel Johnson